Cubs vs. Phillies Player Props Betting Odds

 Happ Stats

-- Ian Happ has 46 hits with 13 doubles, four home runs, 33 walks and 19 RBI.
-He's also stolen four bases.
+- Ian Happ has recorded 47 hits with 13 doubles, four home runs and 33 walks.
+He has driven in 19 runs with four stolen bases.

 Happ Recent Games